 A Park is Born

 Great Basin National Park was established by an act of Congress on October 27, 1986.
 Lehman Caves National Monument was abolished in that act, and the lands incorporated into the new park.
-More than just Lehman Caves, Great Basin National Park encompasses over 77,000 acres that includes several bristlecone pine groves and Wheeler Peak, the second highest peak in Nevada.
+More than just Lehman Caves, Great Basin National Park encompasses over 77,000 acres that includes several bristlecone pine groves and Wheeler Peak, the highest peak contained within the state of Nevada.

 - To protect a representative portion of the physiographic Great Basin region for current and future enjoyment and scientific understanding.